pharmaverse/admiraldev/tests/testthat/_snaps/assertions.md

       example_fun(arg)
     Condition
       Error in `example_fun()`:
       !
-Argument `arg` must be a numeric vector, but is NULL.
+Argument `arg` must be a numeric vector, but it is NULL.

 ---